mindfulvector/PrismaticOutpost/README.md

 ## 🌈 Join the Prismatic Revolution!

-PrismaticOutpost is more than just a development environment—it's a new way of thinking about creating and managing digital projects.
+PrismaticOutpost is more than just a development environment—it's a *renewed* way of thinking about creating and managing digital projects.
 Whether you're a seasoned developer, a business user looking for a powerful alternative to traditional tools like Access or FileMaker, or simply someone with big ideas, PrismaticOutpost provides the canvas for your digital creations.